Skip to article frontmatterSkip to article content

-In this tutorial, we’ll plot NASA/CNES’s Surface Water and Ocean Topography (SWOT) High Resolution (HR) and Low Resolution (LR) coverage throughout Antarctica, then compare SWOT elevations to NASA’s Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) over the Bach Ice Shelf (Antarctic Peninsula) to verify that geophysical corrections have been correctly applied.
+In this tutorial, we will plot NASA/CNES’s Surface Water and Ocean Topography (SWOT) High Rate (HR) and Low Rate (LR) coverage over Antarctica, then compare SWOT LR raster elevations to NASA’s Ice, Cloud, and Land Elevation Satellite-2 (ICESat-2) ATL06 land ice elevations over the Bach Ice Shelf (Antarctic Peninsula), verifying correct application of geophysical corrections.

-Building on the previous SWOT HR data access tutorial where we learned how to find and open SWOT data, we’ll now focus on what’s available for our ICESat-2 comparison.
+Building on the previous SWOT HR data access tutorial where we learned how to find and open SWOT data, we’ll now focus on determining what SWOT HR and LR coverage exists over Antarctica for our comparison to ICESat-2.
 In this step, you’ll create an interactive map of SWOT coverage over Antarctica.

 %matplotlib widget